所屬分類:報告與見解發佈時間:2026-03-06

 10% |

 Our analysis of the use of proceeds considers the alignment between the commitments in the finance documents and the relevant principles for the use of proceeds.
-We focus on whether the issuer has a clear commitment to using the Proceeds for sustainable projects.
-In order to ensure the alignment of the use of proceeds for green projects, we require that the project categories directly funded by financing must comply with the relevant green classification standards in the location.
-If there are no relevant standards in the location, international classification guidelines will be applied.
-As for the alignment of the use of proceeds for social projects, we conduct an analysis based on the United Nations’ Sustainable Development Goals, and require that social projects directly aim to solve or alleviate specific social problems, or provide clear social benefits to target groups.
-Different principles and sustainability classification systems may have different eligibility requirements for green or social projects in the use of proceeds, which we will take into account in the analysis of the use of proceeds.
+We focus on whether the issuer/borrower has a clear commitment to using the proceeds for sustainable projects.
+To ensure alignment in the use of proceeds for green projects, we require that the project categories directly financed by the funding must have clear environmental objectives and environmental benefits, and comply with the relevant green taxonomy applicable in the location.
+If no such local standards exist, international taxonomies shall be applied.
+As for the alignment in the use of proceeds for social projects, on the basis that the financed project must have clear social objectives and social benefits, we conduct an analysis with reference to the United Nations’ Sustainable Development Goals.
+We require that social projects directly aim to solve or alleviate specific social problems, or provide clear social benefits to target groups.
+Different principles and sustainability classification systems may have varying eligibility requirements for green or social projects in the use of proceeds, which we will take into account in the analysis of the use of proceeds.

 Criteria for sustainable bonds and loans mainly concern the definition of eligible projects (included in finance instruments or finance framework documents), as well as the sustainable objectives and benefits of these projects.
 We assess projects to be financed or refinanced for eligible environmental or social categories.

-When we assess our alignment score with the principles, we consider the following factors: transparency and quality in determining eligible projects, predefined selection process, internal review and balancing of relevant teams, internal control structure and environmental and social risk mitigation process.
+When we assess our alignment score with the principles, we consider the factors including transparency and quality in the selection process, internal review and balancing of relevant teams, internal control structure, and environmental and social risk mitigation process.

-When we assess our alignment score with the principles, we consider the following factors: proceed allocation and tracking disclosures, unallocated proceeds and allocation monitoring.
+When we assess our alignment score with the principles, we consider the factors including proceeds allocation and tracking disclosures, net proceeds, and allocation monitoring.

 Reporting Assessment:

-When we assess our alignment score with the principles, we consider the following factors: reporting transparency, proceed allocation report: This is an important transparency metric that allows investors to understand how proceeds are effectively allocated, impact reporting and eligibility verification.
+When we assess our alignment score with the principles, we consider the factors including the disclosure of allocation report (an important transparency indicator that enables investors to understand how proceeds are effectively allocated) and impact report.

-The above principles strongly recommend that issuers appoint an external review agency to confirm whether their sustainable debt framework follows the above four core elements (i.e. use of proceeds, project evaluation and selection process, management of proceeds, and reporting) before issuance.
-In the process of issuance, the external review guide aims to promote best market practices.
-It is an initiative based on market practices and aims to provide issuers, underwriters, investors, other stakeholders and external review agencies with relevant external review guidelines. information on the review process to promote transparency.
+The above principles strongly recommend that issuers/borrowers appoint an external review agency to confirm whether their sustainable debt framework follows the above four core elements (i.e. use of proceeds, project evaluation and selection process, management of proceeds, and reporting) before issuance.
+In the process of the issuance, the external review guide aims to promote best market practices.
+It is an initiative based on market practices and aims to provide issuers/borrowers, underwriters, investors, other stakeholders and external review agencies with relevant external review guidelines and information on the review process to promote transparency.

-When we assess our alignment score with the principles, we consider the following factors: commitment to external review.
+When we assess our alignment score with the principles, we consider the factor of the commitments to external reviewers.

 Our alignment analysis is divided into standardized analysis components based on common areas for each principle.
-For sustainably linked finance instruments or finance frameworks, we assess their alignment with the principles based on five factors:
+For sustainability-linked finance instruments or finance frameworks, we assess their alignment with the principles based on five factors:

 o Selection of Key Performance Indicators (KPIs);